Purple Hands: A Kiwi Nurse-Midwife’s Response in Times of Crisis.

 Please click the button below to add this cost to your shopping cart

-Click for eBooks: PDF, Kindle, ePub
+Click to order eBooks: PDF, Kindle, ePub

 What is life like for aid workers who gather from around the world to serve refugees who have fled their homes due to famine, political unrest, and disasters?